code-yeongyu/AiShell/README.md

 ## Contributions 💬

 Feel free to contribute to AiShell by adding more functionality or fixing bugs.
-Some suggestions for contributions include:

-- Publishing AiShell to PyPI so that others can easily download and use it